KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/index.md

 ## About the team
 <!-- <img align="left" src="../images/thumbDJ.jpg" width="50"/> -->
 The actual Wikification of KB's collection highlights was done by [Danielle Jansen](https://commons.wikimedia.org/wiki/User:DanielleJWiki).
+She is a structured data specialist and is currently working on creating a public platform for KB's Special Collections.
 <br clear="all"/>
 <br clear="all"/>
 <img align="left" src="images/240px-Vera_de_Kok_bij_de_Wikimedia_Conferentie_Nederland_2012_-_Flickr_-_Sebastiaan_ter_Burg.jpg" width="50"/>